grenaud/schmutzi/README.md

 - MT

   1. Have your data aligned to a mitochondrial reference (see "refs/human_MT_wrapped.fa" for a wrapped reference) using a sensitive mapper that produces BAM.
 A wrapper script is available with schmutzi (see Frequently Asked Questions)
   2. run samtools sort on your aligned bam file
   3. run samtools calmd/fillmd on your aligned bam file
   4. run samtools index on your sorted and aligned bam file
   5. If you used the wrapped reference, re-wrap your alignments exceeding the junction using for example https://github.com/mpieva/biohazard-tools this step is not necessary but produces equal coverage and resolution at the boundaries
   6. Estimate your initial contamination and deamination rates using "contDeam.pl"
-  7. Run schmutzi.pl once with default parameters
+  7. Run schmutzi.pl once with "--notusepredC"
-  8. Run schmutzi.pl again  with "--usepredC"
+  8. Run schmutzi.pl again with default parameters
   9. If contamination is more than a few percent re-run using the "--uselength" option

 If you have a large number of samples, I recommend using bam2makeSchmutzi.pl which creates a makefile and automates the of using contDeam.pl followed by schmutzi.pl